 The grievance response must be in writing either on the form or on a memo, to be attached to the grievance.
-Copies of the grievance and the response for each step must be submitted to the Director of Human Resources.
+Copies of the grievance and the response for each step must be submitted to the Chief People Officer.

 iv.
 Non-Uniform Union Eligible Employees